matuteiglesias/journal/content/Health/2025-07-12_Explored_Nutritional_and_Cooking_Techniques.md

 - Analyzed the nutritional implications of consuming cheeseburgers, focusing on caloric content and health risks, and discussed tactical alternatives for healthier choices.
 - Provided a recipe for an oven-baked merluza with zapallito and potatoes, emphasizing passive cooking methods.
 - Offered detailed recommendations for cutting potatoes and thawing fish filets to optimize cooking results.
-- Delivered structured cooking instructions for preparing merluza with vegetables, focusing on a solo cooking workflow.
+- Delivered structured cooking instructions for preparing merluza with vegetables, focusing on a solo cooking [[workflow]].
 - Reflected on improving zapallito cutting techniques for better roasting results, including specific cutting steps and tips.

 **Achievements:**